tuned-org-uk/arrowspace-rs/paper.md

 For scientific applications like protein analysis or signal processing, this limitation means that structurally similar samples may be ranked limited to traditional distance metrics, while geometrically close but spectrally different samples rank highly.
 `ArrowSpace` addresses this gap by providing the first integrated spectral-aware indexing for vector databases, enabling similarity search that considers both content and spectral context.

 Existing vector databases and similarity search systems lack integrated spectral-aware indexing capabilities.
-While spectral methods exist in graph theory and signal processing (for spectral clustering see @VonLuxburg:2007), they are typically computationally expensive and they are not considered for database applications.
+While spectral methods exist in graph theory and signal processing (for spectral clustering, see @VonLuxburg:2007), they are typically computationally expensive and they are not considered for database applications.
 With the increasing demand for vector searching though (in particular, at current state, for the components called "retrievers" in RAG applications [@Lewis:2020]), the research on spectral indexing gains traction for database applications.
 `ArrowSpace` addresses this gap by providing:

 1. **Spectral-aware similarity search** that combines semantic and spectral properties